Supply Chain

 If you are considering customizing, consider some important questions first: Will your customizations be well-supported by your vendor?
 What kinds of training do they offer?
 Are there customizable modules available for what you want to do?
 Should you customize you ERP?

-You may have good reason to customise if one of your goals is streamlining business processes or integrating disparate data sources.
+You may have good reason to customize if one of your goals is streamlining business processes or integrating disparate data sources.
 It all depends on what you’re trying to accomplish and how far along you are in your overall project lifecycle.

 In general, though, you don’t rush into customization just yet.
 Plan out how it’ll fit into your end goals before diving into development or taking on a project manager.

-How to start exploring customization options
+Start exploring ERP customization options

 Microsoft recommends that the best approach to understanding what customizations exist for Microsoft Dynamics 365 is to begin by creating a customization request on the Dynamics Marketplace.
 The Dynamics Marketplace offers organizations pre-built or partially built business solutions, known as applications for Dynamics 365 for Finance and Operations.
 Microsoft applications on the marketplace allow organizations to quickly get started with an out-of-the-box solution that can be customized to meet their specific business needs.
 They also offer organizations a way to familiarize themselves with how other customers have customized and extended Microsoft’s standard applications.